nathanmcguire/Nexus/docs/developer-guide/README.md

 ## Models Documentation
 For detailed information about the models used in the project, refer to the [Models Documentation](models/README.md).

+## Sample Data

+Sample data is stored in the `data` folder.
+If you need to store sample data that should not be tracked by Git, use the `data.local` folder, which is included in `.gitignore`.

 ## Contributing
 - Follow the project's coding standards and guidelines.